RuqinZhang/HelloWorld/README.md

 **Price Comparison Tool** is a program which compares the prices of the same product in different shops near Columbia University, and dispalys a list of prices,sales information and image link to the buyer.
 It helps the buyer to decide on the best place to buy the product.
 Besides, this program also offers the function of sending discount information via E-mail.

+## Who are we?

+We are HelloWorld group from Tools for Analytics section 2.

 ## Main Features